-Today we’re talking about your online reputation and more importantly – how to get more property management leads from that reputation.
 Imagine yourself buying a product online.
 The first thing you’re going to do is find a product that matches your price point.
 Then, you’re going to choose a product based on its reputation.
-Since most property owners have no idea what you charge, in many cases they’re calling management companies based on reputation alone.
+Since most property owners have no idea what you charge, in many cases they’re calling management companies based on brand reputation and online reviews alone.

 Dealing with Negative Reviews